There are eight teams remaining in the race for the Lombardi Trophy. The final four is set in both the AFC and NFC.

 NFL Divisional Round Odds & Lines

-NFL divisional round odds are courtesy of Caesars Sportsbook unless otherwise noted and are current as of Tuesday, Jan.
-17, at 11:30 a.m.
+NFL divisional round odds are courtesy of DraftKings Sportsbook unless otherwise noted and are current as of Tuesday, Jan.
+16, at 10:30 a.m.
 ET.
 Be sure to keep tabs on all of our current NFL odds during the NFL playoffs.

 NFL Divisional Round Games

 Houston Texans @ Baltimore Ravens (Sat.
 Jan.
 20, 4:30 p.m.)

 The last time the Ravens lost a game (not including Week 18 as they rested their starters), Baltimore lost a nail-biter 33-31 to the Browns.

 In that game, they jumped to a big 14-0 lead and took their eye off the prize by surrendering 17 unanswered points in the game’s final nine minutes.

 I’m not anticipating such a slip this week.
 Baltimore is arguably the most well-balanced team in the league with a strong run game, pass game, run defense, and pass defense.

 The Texans lack glaring flaws, but they’re not particularly balanced.
 This team demands Stroud play at an exceedingly high level, and they’ll need it to secure the upset.